- 1 cup avocado oil

 Vinaigrettes have two basic ingredients: oil and some type of vinegar.
 Everything else that gets added in just makes a vinaigrette even tastier.
 It’s a lot lighter than heavier, creamier dressings that use milk, eggs or mayo as a base.

-Because vinaigrettes are not as heavy as traditional salad dressings, they’re fantastic on salads made with lighter, leafy greens like spinach, arugula or lettuce because they don’t weigh down the leaves and turn them soggy, but lightly coat them instead.
+Because vinaigrettes are not as heavy as traditional salad dressings, they’re fantastic on salads made with lighter leafy greens like spinach, arugula or lettuce because they don’t weigh down the leaves and turn them soggy, but lightly coat them instead.
+You may want to try this simple balsamic dressing with a salad made up of feta, pecans, cranberries and spinach.

 - Fruit: Add extra ripe fruit (which act as the vinegar) to an oil and then drizzle on anything, including meats, fish and chicken.